Hulme Hall, Manchester: History

 In 1985 Hulme Hall accepted female students for the first time, initially on a trial basis.
 This proved successful and by the end of the 1980s the hall was officially mixed.

 In 1992 Hulme's only self-catered block, Burkhardt House, was constructed, housing an extra 129 students.
 It is named after George Norman Burkhardt, who was Dean of Science at the university in 1968, and his wife Carol.
-Burkhardt House proved popular as student residences were increasingly self catered and ensuite, and over the next decade Hulme Hall's two remaining Victorian villas - Park House and Jubilee House - were closed down.
+Burkhardt House proved popular as student residences were increasingly self-catered and ensuite, and over the next decade Hulme Hall's two remaining Victorian villas – Park House and Jubilee House – were closed down.

 Buildings

 Hulme Hall moved to its present site at Oxford Place in 1907.
-Following the first world war it bought first Oxford Lodge and Park House in 1919 and then Oaklands (known at the time as the Fielden Demonstration School) in 1926.
+Following World War I, it first bought Oxford Lodge and Park House in 1919 and then Oaklands (known at the time as the Fielden Demonstration School) in 1926.
 In 1926 it was the largest island site in Victoria Park, with around eight acres.
 Expansion in the 1960s demolished most of the Victorian villas and replaced them with modern accommodation blocks.
 In 1994 further building work added another quadrangle between Burkhardt House and the John Hartshorne Centre.

-Hulme's buildings are largely arranged in pleasant quadrangles set with trees, incorporating a mixture of the original structure, known as Houldsworth, and the newer blocks.
+Hulme's buildings are largely arranged in quadrangles set with trees, incorporating a mixture of the original structure, known as Houldsworth, and the newer blocks.

 Houldsworth

-Houldsworth, the oldest part of the Hulme Hall complex of buildings, was constructed in 1907 making an initial 'T' shape and incorporating an existing building as the warden's house, with a later wing added for another twenty students and a chapel.
+Houldsworth, the oldest part of the Hulme Hall complex of buildings, was constructed in 1907 making an initial 'T' shape and incorporating an existing building as the warden's house, with a later wing added for another 20 students and a chapel.
 This building is now known as Houldsworth Hall.
 Hulme was designed by the architect Percy Worthington in the Arts and Crafts style, in red brick with sandstone dressings and green slate roofs.
-It consists of three wings two quardangles.
+It consists of three wings and two quadrangles.
 They are mainly in two storeys with paired gables, and most of the windows are mullioned and transomed with casements.
 The common room in the east wing has two-storey oriel windows, and in an angle is a tower with an embattled parapet and an octagonal stair turret.
 Houldsworth has larger rooms and kitchens than the more modern blocks of Hulme Hall, and contains the hall library, music room, old dining hall, and the Junior Common Room.
 Houldsworth was given Grade II listing status in 1974.
-It saw £1.7 million renovation in 2017 which included new furnishings and interior fittings, as well as renovations to the structure of the building itself.
+It saw £1.7 million of refurbishments in 2017 which included new furnishings and interior fittings, as well as renovations to the structure of the building itself.

 The Chapel

-The Hulme Hall Chapel appears in Pevsner's Architectural Guides of England.
+The Hulme Hall Chapel appears in Pevsner Architectural Guides of England.
 It is constructed in a whorl shape with a deliberately ecumenical design.
 At the bequest of the William Greer, Bishop of Manchester, the east window frames a view of a beech tree, as he said that, "a view of nature was infinitely preferable to the art of man".